paulelliott/fabrication-site/views/_content.markdown

       vehicle { Fabricator(:vehicle) }
     end

+You can specify which fabricator to use in that situation as well.

+    Fabricator(:person) do
+      ride(:fabricator => :vehicle)
+    end

+...is equivalent to...

+    Fabricator(:person) do
+      ride { Fabricator(:vehicle) }
+    end

 Fabrication will lazily generate ActiveRecord associations by default.
 If you define `has_many :widgets`, it will wait to generate the widgets until the getter for the association is accessed.
 You can override this by appending `!`